Earn up to 100,000 bonus points plus new perks with these Southwest credit card offers | CNN Underscored

 It’s no secret that one of the biggest perks of applying for a Southwest credit card is to get one step closer to earning the Southwest Companion Pass, which is valid for the rest of the year it’s earned, plus the entire following year.
 If you apply for a Southwest card now — or even two — and earn the Companion Pass soon after, you’ll only have it for slightly over a year through December 31, 2022.

-But if you don’t think you’ll be traveling that much during the rest of 2021, you can still apply for the card now and get these great bonus offers, but hold off on meeting the minimum spending requirement until 2022.
-That will then give you close to two years with the pass, as you’ll have it for the rest of 2022 and then all of 2023.
+But if you don’t think you’ll be traveling that much during the rest of 2021, you can still apply for any of these cards now and get these great bonus offers, but hold off on meeting the minimum spending requirement until 2022 to earn the pass then.
+You’ll then end up close to two years with a Southwest Companion Pass, as you’ll have it for the rest of 2022 and all of 2023.

 For personal cards: